doda-zz/imagy/README.rst

 I use Imagy in production at `sc2wow.com <http://sc2wow.com>`_.
 I was able to save 150kB off my frontpage load, saving anywhere from 5% to 50% per image, though your results may differ.

-`Here's more information on how to install pip <http://www.pip-installer.org/en/latest/installing.html#prerequisites>`_
+`More information on how to install pip <http://www.pip-installer.org/en/latest/installing.html#prerequisites>`_

 Dependencies
 -----------------